 - RRP | $2,399 AUD

-Testing The Stance 29
+Testing the Giant Stance 29 2

 With fewer bells and whistles than a pricier rig, the Stance 29 is a refreshingly simple bike to setup.
 There’s no dropper post, which affords a clutter-free cockpit.
 The Shimano brake levers are quite long, which is good for less experienced riders who may prefer to brake with two fingers.
 However, it’s still easy to mount them further inboard for one-finger braking.
 The reach adjust bolt is awkward to access, and it requires a tiny 2mm hex key.
 Get that set before your first ride though, and you won’t have to touch them again.

 While both the rims and tyres are tubeless compatible, the Stance 29 comes fitted with inner tubes.
 For someone who’s newer to mountain biking, a tubed setup is for sure less hassle – you don’t have to worry about dealing with messy latex sealant, and you won’t need to pump up your tyres nearly as often.
 Don’t go too low on pressure though.
 I left the tubes in for the test period, and setup the Maxxis Forekasters with 22psi in the front and 26psi in the rear.

 You’ll need a shock pump to adjust the air pressure for both the fork and shock.
 Neither possesses an O-ring, so I lightly fitted a zip tie to the stanchion tubes to help measure sag and gauge how much travel I was using.